 Koop: Yes, I’m a Bay Area native.
 I was born in San Francisco and grew up in San Rafael.
 After high school, I moved to Berkeley to go to Cal, stayed in the East Bay for most of my adult life, and moved back to San Rafael about four years ago.

 Koop: It’s been a long journey.
-In 1989 I got a BA in Humanities, an interdisciplinary, self-directed major where you take classes in a lot of different departments.
+I studied Humanities, an interdisciplinary, self-directed major where you take classes in a lot of different departments.
 We had to write a significant thesis bringing together our eclectic coursework.
 For my thesis, I was captivated by the idea of looking at the 60s through the lens (both literally and figuratively) of a particular person.
 A faculty member directed me to the work of French filmmaker [and activist] Jean-Luc Godard, and the Pacific Film Archive was doing a Godard festival at that time.
 So the summer before my senior year, I spent my time watching many of his films.

 I wanted to teach, but I felt that Film Studies might not offer enough teaching opportunities, so I went to grad school at Johns Hopkins, where I got a master’s degree in Art History.